Trade & Tariffs

 The Supreme Court ruling that opened the largest tariff-refund window in modern U.S. trade history — and how to structure around the receivable.

-The Supreme Court's decision in V.O.S.
-Selections, Inc. v.
-United States has created the largest tariff-refund window in modern U.S. trade history.
-At stake: an estimated $166 billion in IEEPA-based tariffs collected since 2018 that courts have found to exceed the President's statutory authority.
+The Supreme Court's February 2026 ruling on the 2025 IEEPA tariff package created the largest tariff-refund window in modern U.S. trade history.
+At stake: an estimated $166 billion in IEEPA-based tariffs collected between April 2025 and February 2026 that the Court found to exceed the President's statutory authority.
 For importers, manufacturers, and project sponsors with significant cross-border supply chains, the question is not whether to file — it is how to structure the receivable and how quickly to move before the appeal window closes.

-The Court's majority opinion held that the International Emergency Economic Powers Act (IEEPA) does not grant the President unlimited authority to impose tariffs as an emergency economic measure.
-The 2018 Section 232 steel and aluminum tariffs, and the subsequent Section 301 tariffs on Chinese goods, were challenged as exceeding the statutory grant.
-The Court agreed, finding that IEEPA's "regulate" authority does not encompass the imposition of tariffs — a power the Constitution reserves to Congress and which Congress had not clearly delegated.
+The Court ruled 6–3 that the International Emergency Economic Powers Act (IEEPA) does not grant the President unlimited authority to impose tariffs as an emergency economic measure.
+The 2025 IEEPA reciprocal tariff package — imposed by executive order in April 2025 — was challenged as exceeding the statutory grant.
+The Court agreed, finding that IEEPA's “regulate” authority does not encompass the imposition of tariffs — a power the Constitution reserves to Congress and which Congress had not clearly delegated.
+(Specific case captions vary; importers should confirm citations with trade counsel.)

-The ruling does not affect tariffs imposed under Section 201 (safeguard tariffs) or traditional Section 301 actions with full USTR investigation and notice-and-comment.
-It specifically targets the emergency tariff packages imposed via IEEPA executive orders from 2018 onward.
+The ruling does not affect tariffs imposed under Section 232 (national security) or Section 301 (China) actions with full USTR investigation and notice-and-comment process.
+It applies specifically to the 2025 IEEPA tariff orders.

-For capital-intensive manufacturers and project sponsors — solar panel importers, wind turbine component buyers, EV battery supply chains — the cumulative exposure over five years of elevated tariffs can run to tens or hundreds of millions of dollars.
+For capital-intensive importers and project sponsors — solar panel importers, wind turbine component buyers, EV battery supply chains — the cumulative IEEPA exposure across the window can run to material amounts.
+The actual recoverable figure depends on an entry-by-entry audit of CBP records, not estimates from invoice totals.

 A validated tariff refund claim is a government receivable — effectively an account due from the U.S. Treasury.
 Structured correctly, it can be monetized well before CBP issues payment.
 Options include: